balena-io/debugging-masterclass/README.md

     running.

 This last command may sound a bit confusing but consider the following.
-Imagine that you need to dynamically change the `resin-supervisor.service` unit file to increase the healthcheck timeout on a very slow system.
+Imagine that you need to dynamically change the `balena-supervisor.service` unit file to increase the healthcheck timeout on a very slow system.
 Once that change has been made, you'll want to restart the service.
 However, first, you need to reload the unit file as this has changed from the loaded version.
-To do this, you'll run `systemctl daemon-reload` and then `systemctl restart resin-supervisor.service` to restart the Supervisor.
+To do this, you'll run `systemctl daemon-reload` and then `systemctl restart balena-supervisor.service` to restart the Supervisor.

 In general, there are some core services that need to execute for a device to come online, connect to the balenaCloud VPN, download applications and then run